-- To determine whether students have fulfilled award and programme requirements to permit entry to University assessments and make recommendations to Senate. - To make recommendations to Senate on exemptions or exceptions to such arrangements.
+- To determine whether students have fulfilled award and programme requirements to permit entry to University assessments and make recommendations to Standing Committee on Assessment acting on behalf of Senate. - To make recommendations to Standing Committee on Assessment acting on behalf of Senate on exemptions or exceptions to such arrangements.